davide-marino00/PBI_DOCS/refac.md

 - If the date is February 10, 2023, it will return `2`.
 - If the date is December 5, 2023, it will return `12`.

-This calculated column, named 'MonthNumber', helps in organizing or analyzing data by month, making it easier to perform further calculations or visualizations based on the month of the year.
+This calculated column, therefore, helps in organizing or analyzing data based on the month in which the timesheet entry was made, making it easier to summarize or report on activities by month.

 **`NR_EMP_COLUMN`** (`string`)

-- **Description:** The 'NR_EMP_COLUMN' stores the unique employee identification numbers as strings, facilitating the association of timesheet entries with specific employees in the 'vw_Timesheet' view.
+- **Description:** The 'NR_EMP_COLUMN' stores the employee identification number as a string, facilitating the association of timesheet entries with specific employees in the 'vw_Timesheet' view.
 - **DAX Expression:**
 ```dax
 DISTINCTCOUNT(vw_Timesheet[EmployeeName])